LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Method: Accurate Real-Time M3D

 \subsection{Confidence-Gated 3D Inference (CGI$_{\text{3D}}$)}

-Many \ac{M3D} detectors run their regression heads densely over full feature maps.
+M3D detectors typically run their regression heads densely over full feature maps.
 As most locations correspond to background, a substantial portion of the computation is wasted.
-Therefore, we propose \textbf{\acf{cgi}} to restrict expensive regression to likely object locations as shown in \cref{fig:instance_targeting}: \begin{enumerate} \item After obtaining the neck features, we run inference on the classification head densely across the entire feature map. \item We select the top-$k$ locations by class confidence. \item We extract $3{\times}3$ local patches centered at these locations. \item Instead of applying them densely, we now apply the 2D and 3D regression heads only on these patches. \end{enumerate}
+Therefore, we propose Confidence-Gated 3D Inference (CGI$_{\text{3D}}$) to restrict expensive regression to likely object locations as shown in \cref{fig:instance_targeting}.
+Specifically, \emph{(1)} after obtaining the neck features, we run the classification head densely across the entire feature map to \emph{(2)} select the top-$k$ locations based on class confidence.
+We then \emph{(3)} extract $3{\times}3$ local patches centered at these locations and \emph{(4)} apply the 2D and 3D regression heads only to these sparse patches rather than the full map.

 During training, we keep the dense head computation for simplicity.
-At inference, we move the baseline top-$k$ selection earlier and run the 2D/3D heads only on $3{\times}3$ patches around top-$k$ locations, yielding outputs identical to dense evaluation, because the heads' effective receptive field is exactly $3{\times}3$ (one $3{\times}3$ conv followed by two $1{\times}1$ convs).
-This is simpler than \ac{RoI} pooling (typically $7{\times}7$ grids~\cite{fastrcnn}) and avoids bilinear interpolation, substantially reducing head-level FLOPs with no accuracy loss.
+At inference, we move the baseline top-$k$ selection earlier and run the 2D/3D heads only on $3{\times}3$ patches around top-$k$ locations, yielding outputs identical to dense evaluation, because the heads' effective receptive field is exactly $3{\times}3$ (one $3{\times}3$ convolution followed by two $1{\times}1$ convolutions).
+This is simpler than Region of Interest (RoI)-Align (typically $7{\times}7$ grids~\cite{mask_rcnn,fastrcnn}) and avoids bilinear interpolation, substantially reducing head-level FLOPs with no accuracy loss.